ThembaJNcube/Themba-Ncube/README.md

 # Hi there ! 👋

-This is **Themba** a South African Based **Freelance Agent**.
+This is **Themba** a South African Based **Freelance Developer**.
-I'm currently building simple web pages and portfolios for small businesses around me.
-I Volunteer for various projects to build on my Tech skills
+A React JS and Tailwind CSS Frontend Developer
+A Master of Animation and Responsive design
+React routing and SPAs designer